daley-mottley/light-dev-portfolio/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/e574ddd2-36b1-49ce-940f-3e86cd7f1ca6) and start prompting.
+Simply visit the [Lovable](https://aireadytips.com/lovable) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.